jpueberbach4/bp.markets.ingest/dukascopy/docs/limitations.md

 While the tool is becoming pretty excellent, it is worth noting that there are (still) some important limitations which makes 100% support for all sources, currently, not possible.

-### Session from-to support - Nitpicking BUT "drop support" can also be useful
+### Session from-to support - Nitpicking BUT "drop/merge support" can also be useful

 We have implemented the from_date, to_date for sessions.
 Using these date-times you can determine between what timestamps a session is valid/active.
 Works like a charm.
 BUT.
 Ofcourse something happens when the